-Natural areas cover 75% of the region, meaning Provence-Alpes-Côte d'Azur has a larger expanse of natural areas than any other French region.
+Natural areas make up 75% of the Mediterranean/Alps region, a greater expanse than any other region of France.

 A campaign of video surveys and multi-parameter logs for the CONCERT-EAUX project.

 Alpine surface water is predominant in the regional water supply, so less use is made of groundwater.